., click here to update your profile before our next event to be entered to win a prize!

 Register

-*Only for families in partner school districts or individual paid VIP members: to receive a gift card, simply attend the live event, join in the activities, and your family will be eligible to earn one gift card per year (while supplies last).
+*Only for families in partner school districts or individual paid VIP members: simply attend the live event, join in the activities, and your family will be eligible to earn points and prizes to keep your family safe (while supplies last).

 Become a Very Informed Parent (VIP) to get our social media suggestions in your email every Tuesday & Thursday.